we-make-websites/wmw-coding-guidelines/liquid/README.md

   "type": "text",
   "id": "store_id",
   "label": "Store ID",
-  "default": "dev_store",
+  "info": "Enter a unique store ID using a snake case naming convention. e.g: gb_store", "default": "dev_store"
-  "info": "Enter a unique store ID using a snake case naming convention. e.g: gb_store" }
+}
 ```

 * Use the prescribed order, any other key value pairs should be added below in alphabetical order
-* Use snake case for `id`
+* Use snake_case for `id`
 * Use sentence case for `label` and `info`

 ### [`Type`](#type)